oblivionize/Full-Stack-Development/README.md

 **Why did the backend use a NoSQL MongoDB database?**<br/><br/>
 A MongoDB database can scale much better than a SQL database.
 I expect that as this website grows it will continue to need to store more trip information for their customers.
 Something that can be scaled easier is a must here.

-Functionality
+**Functionality**

-    How is JSON different from Javascript and how does JSON tie together the frontend and backend development pieces?
+**How is JSON different from Javascript and how does JSON tie together the frontend and backend development pieces?**<br/><br/>
+JSON was orignially derived from Javascript but most programming languages can parse JSON data.
+JSON is used to store and retrieve data objects.
+Javascript can be used for this aswell but you wouldn't be able to use a Javascript object with another programming language like you can with JSON.
+The front and backend are tied together by using JSON.

-    Provide instances in the full stack process when you refactored code to improve functionality and efficiencies, and name the benefits that come from reusable user interface (UI) components.
+**Provide instances in the full stack process when you refactored code to improve functionality and efficiencies, and name the benefits that come from reusable user interface (UI) components.**<br/><br/>
+In many of the HTML files I implemented templates with handlebars.
+This allowed me to reuse the specific structure of the page easily.
+There are many benefits that come from reusable user interface components.
+The first thing that comes to mind is that is simplifies the design process and development.

 Testing